Funding Guidelines Collaborative Safety Strategies

 A few of the ideas from last year included: anti-overdose and de-escalation training, a mentoring program involving Native American girls and revitalization of a dilapidated park.
 Proposals must bring together two or more segments of the community, such as public servants, youth, institutions, residents, business owners, nonprofits, etc.

-The deadline to submit a proposal for Penn Avenue has been extended to May 30, 2018.
+The deadline to submit a proposal for Penn Avenue was extended to May 30, 2018.

 Funding Areas and Allocations

 - Broadway community, from I-94 to Penn Ave. $50,000

 - Penn Ave. community, from 36th Ave. to Lowry Ave. $50,000